Mukhtar Altynbayev

-Mukhtar Qapashuly Altynbayev (Kazakh: Мұхтар Қапашұлы Алтынбаев, Mūhtar Qapaşūly Altynbaev; born December 10, 1945, in Karaganda, Kazakh SSR, Soviet Union) is a Kazakh military officer and politician who holds the rank of General of the Army.
+Mūhtar Qapaşūly Altynbaev (Мұхтар Қапашұлы Алтынбаев; born 10 December 1945) is a Kazakh military officer and politician who holds the rank of General of the Army.
 He served as the Minister of Defense of Kazakhstan twice, most recently from December 2001 to 10 January 2007.
 Prime Minister Karim Massimov replaced him with former Prime Minister Daniyal Akhmetov in a political shakeup.

 Early life and career

 He was born on 10 December 1945 in the city of Karaganda.
 His father was the director of the Karaganda Mine #12.
 He began his labor activity in 1962 as a shaft sinker in Karaganda, having worked until 1969.
 In 1969 he entered the Armavir Higher Military School of Air Defense Pilots, where he graduated from as a pilot, in the Soviet Air Forces.
 He later became a commander of a fighter aviation regiment in the city of Perm.
 In 1982, he became a student of the Zhukov Air and Space Defence Academy, graduating in 1985.
 After graduating, he was appointed deputy commander of the 24th Air Defense Corps in the city of Mary (in the Turkmen SSR) within the Turkestan Military District.
 After transforming the corps into the 17th Air Defence Division, he became its commander.